 - Open IIS, click Server Certificates, right-click on Create Self-Signed Certificate, and then specify the "friendly name" of the certificate name as Data Warehouse SQL Server Identification Certificate.
 Select the certificate store as Personal.

 - Open SQL Server Configuration Manager, under SQL Server Network Configuration, right-click to select Properties under Protocols for MSSQLSERVER.
 Then, on the Certificate tab, select Data Warehouse SQL Server Identification Certificate as the certificate, and then save the changes.

-- Open SQL Server Configuration Manager, under SQL Server Services, restart SQL Server service and Reporting Service.
+- Open SQL Server Configuration Manager.
+Under SQL Server Services, restart the SQL Server service and Reporting Service services.

 - Open the Microsoft Management Console (MMC) and add the snap-in for Certificates, select to manage the certificate for Computer account of the local machine.
 Then, in the MMC, expand the Personal folder > Certificates, and export the Data Warehouse SQL Server Identification Certificate as a DER encoded binary X.509 (.CER) file.